mendhak/mendhak.github.io/_posts/2021-04-02-raspberrypi-epaper-dashboard.md

 The last API call is to Google Calendar, the upcoming 2 calendar entries are written to the same SVG.

-Due to API rate limits, you will see various `.pickle` files which store the Google/Outlook Calendar and Dark Sky API responses for a few hours.
+Due to API rate limits, you will see various `.pickle` files which store the Google/Outlook Calendar and weather API responses for a few hours.
 This means that any new entries in your target calendar won't show up immediately.
 Similarly weather info will be up to a few hours delayed.
 {: .notice--info}

 ### Image conversion and display